thedirtyd/yet-another-media-player/README.md

 # Search
 Initiate a search using the hamburger menu and selecting `search`.
 Press Enter or click the `search` button after inputing your search query.
 To exit, click `cancel` or Esc on your keyboard.
 - Bonus Tip: Click or tap the artist name on a currently playing track to initiate a search on that artist!
+- Bonus Bonus Tip: On mobile, swipe left or right to rotate through the media type to quickly filter results.
 ![Preview Image Search](/Preview/search.png)